Edward Downes: Repertoire

 Downes was noted for his championing of British music, and especially for Prokofiev and Verdi.
 He advocated the symphonies of George Lloyd (also conducting a radio performance of John Socman) and premiered works by Alan Bush, Peter Maxwell Davies and Malcolm Arnold.
 His passion for Prokofiev was felt in performances of both major and lesser-known Prokofiev scores throughout the world.
 He also conducted the UK première of War and Peace at a concert performance at Leeds Town Hall in 1967.
 In 1979 he completed the orchestration of a one-act Prokofiev opera, Maddalena; he conducted its first recording in 1979 and its world premiere staging in 1981.

 Downes' first experience of conducting the music of Verdi came when Rafael Kubelík withdrew from a Covent Garden Otello and Downes led the opera with no rehearsal.
 He felt on home ground, and then championed Verdi revivals in England.
 He conducted 25 of Verdi's 28 operas, and devised the idea to perform all of them in time for the 2001 centenary of the composer's death.
 With Paul Findlay, Downes planned a Verdi festival for the Royal Opera House which would cover all Verdi's operas from 1995 to 2001, performing four each year, starting each five-week festival with a large, grand work, then a revival of a repertoire piece then rarities.
 The plans included using variant arias and ballets.

 However, the full plans were not completed and Downes expressed regret that he had never conducted Alzira, Un giorno di regno or, especially, Les vêpres siciliennes.
 The conductor said: "I seemed to understand Verdi as a person.
 He was a peasant.
 He had one foot in heaven and one on the earth.
 And this is why he appeals to all classes of people, from those who know everything about music to those who are hearing it for the first time."

-At the BBC Proms he shared the platform with Pierre Boulez for the Proms premiere of Karlheinz Stockhausen's Gruppen in 1967, and conducted the Proms premieres of Die Jakobsleiter in 1968, Boris Godunov in 1971 and The Fiery Angel in 1991, as well as public premieres of George Lloyd's Symphony No. 6 and works by Roger Smalley, Elizabeth Maconchy and Jonathan Elias.